 One issue you may find with this throne is that at its lowest height, it still sits fairly high.
 This is due to the extended height of the cushion.
 It’s not a great option for small children because of this.

-- Thicker cushion makes it feel incredibly comfortable to sit on
+- Thicker cushion makes it incredibly comfortable to sit on for long hours

 - Luxurious appearance thanks to the plush cordura surface and stitched vinyl edging

 - The height can’t be dropped low enough for small kids to feel comfortable when using the throne